axieinfinity/bridge-v2/README.md

 make bridge
 ```

-then run bridge with
+then run the bridge with

 ```
 bridge --config <path-to-config>
 ```

 ## Configuration
-Config file can be found in `config` directory.
-There are 3 main components in configuration: listeners and database
+The config file can be found in the `config` directory.
+There are 2 main components in the configuration: listeners and database

 ### listeners (object)
-List all chains that bridge is listening to.
-Each name reflects to a specific function defined [here](https://github.com/axieinfinity/bridge-v2/blob/master/internal/init_listeners.go).
+List all chains that the bridge is listening to.
+Each name reflects a specific function defined [here](https://github.com/axieinfinity/bridge-v2/blob/master/internal/init_listeners.go).

-For example: `Ronin` reflects with function `InitRonin`
+For example `Ronin` reflects with function `InitRonin`

-Therefore, do not change the name, otherwise the program cannot run properly.
+Therefore, do not change the name, otherwise, the program cannot run properly.

 #### 1. chainId (string)
 Chain's identity (ronin: 0x7e4, ethereum: 0x1)

 #### 2. rpcUrl (string)
-RPC Url of chain which is used to query new events or submit transaction to.
+RPC URL of chain which is used to query new events or submit transactions to.

 #### 3. blockTime (number)
-Time of new block is generated which is used to periodically to listen to new events from new block,
+The time of a new block is generated which is used periodically to listen to new events from the new block,

 #### 4. safeBlockRange (number)
 Safe block range which guarantees that reorg cannot happen.

 #### 5. maxTasksQuery (number)
-Maximum number of pending/processing tasks queried from database
+Maximum number of pending/processing tasks queried from the database

 #### 6. transactionCheckPeriod (number)
 Period of checking whether a transaction is mined or not by querying its transaction's receipt.
-If receipt is found,
+If a receipt is found,
-it will try 3 more times to make sure the transaction is not replaced because of reorg.
+it will try 3 more times to ensure the transaction is not replaced because of the reorg.

 #### 7. secret (object)
 Stores private key of validator and relayer.
 These fields can be empty and passed via environment variables
 through 2 variables: `RONIN_VALIDATOR_KEY`, `RONIN_RELAYER_KEY` and Ethereum are: `ETHEREUM_VALIDATOR_KEY`, `ETHEREUM_RELAYER_KEY`
 ##### syntax: `<key>`
 ##### example: `xxxx4563e6591c1eba4b932a3513006cb5bcd1a6f69c32295dxxxx`
 If KMS is used, set these environments
 - `RONIN_VALIDATOR_KMS_KEY_TOKEN_PATH`
 - `RONIN_VALIDATOR_KMS_SSL_CERT_PATH`
 - `RONIN_VALIDATOR_KMS_SERVER_ADDR`
 - `RONIN_VALIDATOR_KMS_SOURCE_ADDR`
 - `RONIN_VALIDATOR_KMS_SIGN_TIMEOUT`

 Replace `RONIN` with `ETHEREUM`, `VALIDATOR` with `RELAYER` when needed